 It was a life-changing event in 2014 that made me realise I had to make my own art again regularly.
-Late in that year after completing a summer cycling trip from London to Italy to mark my 30th year, I was finally diagnosed with Crohn's disease* after 4 years of unexplained stomach pains.
+Late in that year after completing a summer cycling trip from London to Italy with my best pal John, I was finally diagnosed with Crohn's disease* after 4 years of unexplained stomach pains.
 A very difficult Sept and Oct, followed by major surgery in November, then complications and Christmas and New Year in hospital, feeling sinfully sorry for myself all the while.
 All this certainly gave me time to reflect and also go slightly mad (sometimes helpful in art) I recovered in time for early spring and the birth of our first Child.

 "300 years it grows and 300 more it stays, supreme in state, and in 300 more, decays."

 After the birth of our second child in Dec 2017, 2018 was a busy and challenging year, which included the construction of an art studio at our new home.
 Studio up and running 2019 was a prolific year with over 50 original oils completed.
 I still paint ancient trees and birds but have also taken to overgrown thickets and old tangled orchards, hedges and bramble patches, places where humans don't seem to have been for a while.
 These are my favourite places, pockets of beauty in the otherwise seemingly industrial countryside.